Introducing Fortified Rice to Myanmar

-We aim to improve the nutritional value of Myanmar’s staple food without requiring people to change their consumption habits and without genetically modified substances.
-So far we have broad support within government and among key stakeholders, including the World Food Program, UNICEF and Myanmar Consumer’s Union.
+We aim to improve the nutritional value of Myanmar’s staple food without requiring people to change their consumption habits and without using genetically modified substances.
+So far we have broad support within government and among key stakeholders, including the World Food Programme, UNICEF and Myanmar Consumer’s Union.
 Government and UN agencies, local and international NGOs are meeting regularly to develop technical standards for this new product and processes to regulate quality production.
+As part of these efforts, PATH is supporting the Ministry of Health and Sports in developing a National Rice Fortification Policy and assisting the Myanmar Food and Drug Administration (FDA) on national rice fortification technical guidelines.

 At the same time, we are working to recruit local private sector partners.
-We have identified the first fortified grain producer and blender-fabricator and are reaching out to additional rice millers.
+We have engaged a total of 8 fortified grain and rice producers and have worked with them to gain approval from the Myanmar FDA.
 These local companies are benefiting from PATH’s technical advice and assistance in importing the machines necessary to produce the fortified rice.
 They are producing nutritious rice, creating new jobs and generating increased economic activity.

 PATH and our partners are introducing fortified rice to consumers in Yangon and in targeted areas across the country.
-The new product is indistinguishable from regular rice for most people, with the same look, smell and flavor.
+The product is indistinguishable from regular rice for most people, with the same look, smell and flavor.
 A multifaceted marketing and awareness campaign is appealing to people’s interest in purchasing fortified rice to bolster health and nutrition.
-At the same time, we are lining up distribution through existing food and nutrition programs supported by the Myanmar government and nongovernmental organizations (NGOs).
+At the same time, we are lining up distribution of fortified rice to vulnerable and hard-to-reach populations through existing food and nutrition programs supported by the Myanmar government and other social sector actors.